IGPenguin/mobile-toolkit/README.md

 ## Manage applications

 ### alaunch
-* `alaunch` List third party apps and choose one to run it
+* `alaunch` List third-party apps and choose one to run it
 * `alaunch -a` List all available apps and choose one to run it
 * `alaunch com.dummy.package.name.app` Run app by package name